 - Contribute to Organizational Projects: A centralized system is required for organizations where multiple people work on the same code base.
 Cloning helps us achieve this motive.
 By cloning, people can edit the project code to either fix some issue or provide some modifications i.e. an extra or extended feature.
 This definitely helps in producing better software in less time with greater collaboration.

-- Make use of Open Source Repositories: A famous idiom in English, “Do not reinvent the wheel” is suitable for this point to understand it.
-Similarly, if someone wants to use some functionality which has already been developed by someone else, then why to code it from scratch and waste time & resources?
+- Make use of Open Source Repositories: A famous idiom in English, "Do not reinvent the wheel" is suitable for this point to understand.
+Similarly, if someone wants to use some functionality that has already been developed by someone else, then why to code it from scratch and waste time & resources?
 For e.g. there are unlimited opensource repositories are available, which can directly fit into the projects.

 Since cloning is so important part of the Git and GitHub journey, it is better to see in detail how cloning works.
 It is a very simple and straightforward process to which the next section is dedicated.